aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/autofilter/filter-a-list-using-a-color-filter/_index.md

 ArticleTitle: "Add a Color Filter in an Excel Worksheet using Aspose.Cells Cloud API"
 ---

+Learn how to add a color filter to an Excel worksheet using the Aspose.Cells Cloud API.
+This guide covers the required endpoint, parameters, authentication prerequisites, sample cURL request, SDK examples, and response handling.

 ## REST API

 This REST API adds a **color filter** to an Excel worksheet.